Liberty Lake, Washington: Education

-Liberty Lake's public schools are serviced by Central Valley School District 356, which has three elementary schools, a middle school, and a high school.
+Liberty Lake's public schools are operated by Central Valley School District 356, which has three elementary schools, a middle school, and a high school.
+Multiple private schools are located within Liberty Lake as well.

-Liberty Lake has a municipal library.
+Liberty Lake has a municipal library that has 9,612 sqft.
+It is separate from the Spokane County Library District, but the systems have reciprocal agreements to allow members to obtain library cards from each.